-This is an open archive of all information pertaining to the Blazing Umbra family of role play settings, there are 3 distinct settings all existing in the same universe but at different times and places, each with its own feel.
+This is an open archive of all information pertaining to the Molten Aether family of role play settings, there are 3 distinct settings all existing in the same universe but at different times and places, each with its own feel.
 Before we get into that, just a few bits of information.
 The most important point is that this is an FFRP or Free Form Role Play, which means we do not use dice.
 Secondly, we have Site Rules which serve as guidelines for player behavior.
 In addition, we have a Role Playing Guide for new players and anyone else wishing to see the style of role playing we do here and a page on Terminology if there is something that is unfamiliar to anyone.

 The flow of time goes in a 1:1 ratio.
 That is, for every 1 day the passes in the real world, a day passes in-game as well unless otherwise noted in an announcement.
 Time itself follows UTC (Universal Time Coordinated), this is GMT+0 without daylight savings time.
 The current time for UTC can be found here.
 For more information, see Considerations of Time.